Validation of liquid chromatography mass spectrometry (LC-MS) methods

 aa0605145_.jpg Irja Helm obtained her PhD in analytical chemistry from University of Tartu with a topic on validating and optimizing a high accuracy gravimetric Winkler method for determination of dissolved oxygen in 2012.
 Since 2011 she works as a research fellow in analytical chemistry at University of Tartu and is involved in different metrology-related activities, such as high-accuracy dissolved oxygen measurements and interlaboratory comparisons.
 Irja teaches practical classes of analytical chemistry.
 She takes care that metrological concepts and approaches are introduced to students at as early stage of analytical chemistry studies as possible.
 Her main responsibilities during development of the present course are design and setting up the materials and tests to the web.

 Asko Laaniste Asko Laaniste obtained his PhD from University of Tartu (UT) in 2016.
 His PhD work was about the comparison and optimization of different LC-MS ionization sources.
 Since 2016 he has worked on several collaboration projects between UT and chemistry industry regarding development and validation of chromatographic methods.
 Since 2018 his main goal has been the development of validation automation software ValChrom, which is integrated into this MOOC.
-He is currently studying software development in Tallinn University of Technology (TalTech).
+He obtained Bachelor’s degree in software development in Tallinn University of Technology (TalTech) at 2023.

 ml Maico Lechner graduated from the EACH programme in 2023.
 His thesis work was performed at Uppsala on the topic “Characterization of the target landscape of GSK3B inhibitors using multidimensional proteomics in the context of pluripotent stem cell differentiation into the neuronal lineage”.
 Previous working experiences include a 6-month internship at the Methrom-AG headquarters in Germany in the field of development and application of automated titration methods and several small research projects at Aalen University.